jmparlett/cPrimer/memoryManagement.md

 # Memory Management

-One of the most intimidating aspects of C is that you have full control over memory.
-This gives you lots of room for mistakes in your code.
-Some of the most devastating bugs in the history of the technology industry have been memory management bugs.
-It does however offer the chance of a clearer picture of your program.
+One of the most intimidating aspects of C is the fact that you have full control over memory.
+This gives you lots of room for mistakes in your code, but it can also offer a clearer picture of what your program is doing, as well as, more granular control.

-Memory is long piece of tape divided into sections.
+Memory is divided into sections.
 A pointer holds the label (address) of one of these sections.
 Memory is further separated into larger segments by the operating system.
 Different programs have access to different segments.
 If a program tries to access a location outside of its segment the operating system will send it a segmentation fault signal and it will terminate the program.

 Consider the following code where we try to dereference a null pointer.